Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Target 1.2.7

 * `TargetRequest` class now provides a constructor with a new `AdobeTargetDetailedCallback`.
+When implemented, this callback provides:
+  * Target content; AND
-This callback, when implemented, is invoked with the Target content and a data payload map containing one or more of response tokens, analytics payload and click metric analytics payload, if available in the Target retrieve location content response with or without a prior prefetch call.
+  * Data payload map containing one or more of response tokens, Analytics payload, click metric Analytics payload (if available in the Target retrieve location content response with/ without a prior prefetch call)

-**Note**: Adobe Target SDK will continue sending analytics for target payload to Analytics client-side if Adobe Analytics SDK is integrated and registered in the mobile app.
+**Note**: This SDK extension, per previous behavior, will make requests to Adobe Analytics (if the Adobe Analytics extension is also implemented) with appropriate Target payloads for A4T functionality.

 ### iOS AEPTarget 3.1.0

+* `TargetRequest` class now provides a constructor with a new `AdobeTargetDetailedCallback`.
+When implemented, this callback provides:
+  * Target content; AND
-* `TargetRequest` class now provides a constructor with a new `contentWithDataCallback`.
-This callback, when implemented, is invoked with the Target content and a data payload map containing one or more of response tokens, analytics payload and click metric analytics payload, if available in the Target retrieve location content response with or without a prior prefetch call.
+  * Data payload dictionary containing one or more of response tokens, Analytics payload, click metric Analytics payload (if available in the Target retrieve location content response with/ without a prior prefetch call)

-**Note**: Adobe Target SDK will continue sending analytics for target payload to Analytics client-side if Adobe Analytics SDK is integrated and registered in the mobile app.
+**Note**: This SDK extension, per previous behavior, will make requests to Adobe Analytics (if the Adobe Analytics extension is also implemented) with appropriate Target payloads for A4T functionality.

 * Fixed an issue where the click notification was not being sent to Adobe Target for a retrieved mbox location upon the `clickedLocation` API call.